 By the 1980’s the Market Hall was in rather a bad state of repair.
 The upstairs was being used by a charity to sell their goods.

-1984 Notice the crumbling state of the pillars on the right.
-The pillars on the left are not in such a bad state of disrepair.
+1984.
+Notice the crumbling state of the pillars on the side facing north.
+The pillars on the other side are not in such a bad state of disrepair.
 The enclosed bit underneath is where the stairs were to gain access to the room above.
 The Town Council decided that the building needed extensive repairs.